lincolnpoh/github-learning-repo/README.md

 Eg: Very famous example would be Ubuntu, which is a fork of Debian OS.

 2) Upstream: This refers to the original repository that we forked from.
 This is the repository that we originally copied when we created our fork.

+3) Push: This is the remote version of commit.
+Once we commit locally to Git through "git commit", it will not be uploaded/sync to our remote Git (in this case, GitHub).
+We need to manually commit it to the remote repository, through the command push.
+Refer to the command section above.